smartcar/python-sdk/README.md

 ## Vehicle

-After receiving an `access_token` from the Smartcar Auth flow, your application may make requests to the vehicle using the `access_token` and the `Vehicle` class.
+After receiving an `access_token` from the Smartcar Connect, your application may make requests to the vehicle using the `access_token` and the `Vehicle` class.

 ### `smartcar.Vehicle(self, vehicle_id, access_token, unit_system='metric')`